sanitswain/java8tips/funcinterfaces.rst

 - Function<String, Integer> func = str -> str.length();
 - Supplier<Address> sup = () -> emp.getAddress();

 Though java8 talks about removing boiler-plate codes, there is an efficient way called `method references` to build these lambdas which will be more clear and readable.
 If we rewrite above two lambda expressions using method reference technique then the representations will be ``String::length`` and ``emp::getAddress``.
-These representation clearly says we are trying to call length method of a string in first case and getAddess in the second.
+These representation clearly says we are trying to call length method of a string in first case and getAddess of Employee class in the second.

 **Syntax**: <target reference> **::** <method name>

 Above is the syntax for creating method references where the target reference will be placed before the delimeter **::** and then the name of method.
-There are three kinds of method references exists.
+There are three different cases where method references can be applied.

 - Reference to static method:
     ``Consumer<List<Integer>> c = Collections::sort;`` is an example of method reference for static methods.
 Compiler will automatically consider it as ``(list) -> Collections.sort(list)``.
 Here the target type will be the class name that contains the static method.